VeroJulianaSchmalz/AEFLL/README.md

 # AEFLL (Automatic Evaluation of Foreign Language Learning): _An interdisciplinary project for English, Italian and German at the Free University of Bozen-Bolzano_

-This repository contains a master's thesis study focused on the **automatic assessment of written and oral language competences** of _adult_ learners of _English, German, and Italian_ using **BERT models** (available at https://huggingface.co/transformers/pretrained_models.html).
+This repository contains a master's thesis research focused on the **automatic assessment of written and oral language competences** of _adult_ learners of _English, German, and Italian_ using **BERT models** (available at https://huggingface.co/transformers/pretrained_models.html).
 Given the exponential growth of the latter worldwide and the increasing adoption of computer-assisted language examinations, these automated systems could facilitate the _objective_ scrutiny of numerous tests, _reducing the biases_ of human evaluators while providing cross-validly efficient and detailed assessments.
 We combine analysis and assessment methods within machine learning, natural language processing, language acquisition and development to correct and classify both written and oral examinations of adult language learners following the principles of the Common European Framework of Competence.
 For our analysis we use written open-source datasets of English proficiency tests, namely EFCAMDAT[^1] and CLC-FCE[^2], and MERLIN[^3] for Italian and German.
-To train our models (see Training below), we conduct different experiments alternatively using the original written texts from the students, human corrections, when available, and the automatic corrections provided by LanguageTool (https://github.com/languagetool-org/languagetool), a computerized language checker tool.
-In this way the BERT model provides an embedding representation that not only describes the text content but at times also accounts for rule violations and other errors.
+To train our models (see BERT-based model below), we conduct different experiments alternatively using the original written texts from the learners, human corrections, when available, and the automatic corrections provided by LanguageTool (https://github.com/languagetool-org/languagetool), a computerized language checker tool.
+In this way, BERT provides an embedding representation that not only describes the text content but, at times, also accounts for rule violations and other errors.
 A multi-layer perceptron is then used to map the embedding text representation into the related CEFR levels.
 We evaluate the performance of our architecture on each dataset training a language specific model, achieving extremely high proficiency prediction in all cases.
 In addition, we received a narrow dataset of oral examinations for B2 English exams from the Free University of Bozen's Language Centre[^4] on which we conduct a separate case study.
-We applied the pretrained English models on the oral exams, previously transcribed using an automatic speech recognition engine.
-Finally, we consider linguistic aspects related to the written and spoken language of the learners of different languages and possible features to be added to the models to possibly improve their performance.
+We apply the pretrained English models on the oral exams, previously transcribed using an automatic speech recognition engine.
+Finally, we consider linguistic aspects related to the written and spoken language of the learners of different languages and possible features to be added to the models to eventually improve their performance.

 ## Datasets